The Platonists

 Philo's most important philosophical move was the liberalization of Academic skepticism.
 In his later period (represented by the 'Roman Books' written in Rome after 88 BCE), Philo argued that the difference between the Skeptical Academy and the Old Academy had been exaggerated — that there had been no fundamental break between Plato's philosophy and Academic skepticism.
 The Skeptical Academics had not denied the existence of truth; they had denied only that the Stoic criterion of truth (the cataleptic impression) was valid.
 Things are knowable in themselves — reality has a determinate nature — but the specific Stoic test for knowledge fails.
 This position, which Cicero called 'Philo's innovation,' claimed that the Academy had always maintained a single, consistent philosophical tradition from Plato through Arcesilaus and Carneades.

 Antiochus of Ascalon attacked this position furiously.
-In his Sosus (a polemical work named after the slave of Nicarchus), Antiochus argued that Philo's 'Roman Books' were philosophically incoherent: if things have a knowable nature, then there must be some criterion by which that nature can be grasped — and the cataleptic impression is precisely such a criterion.
+In his Sosus (a polemical dialogue), Antiochus argued that Philo's 'Roman Books' were philosophically incoherent: if things have a knowable nature, then there must be some criterion by which that nature can be grasped — and the cataleptic impression is precisely such a criterion.
 To deny the criterion while affirming knowability is, Antiochus claimed, to try to have it both ways.
 The Philo-Antiochus debate became the defining controversy of late Academic philosophy and effectively ended the skeptical phase of the Academy.

 Philo's most lasting influence was through his most famous student: Marcus Tullius Cicero, who studied with Philo in Rome around 88–86 BCE and was profoundly shaped by Academic methodology.
 Cicero's characteristic philosophical procedure — presenting arguments on both sides of a question, endorsing the more 'probable' (probabile), and refusing dogmatic commitment — is essentially Philonian Academic skepticism applied to Roman intellectual life.
 Through Cicero, Philo's philosophical method reached the entire Latin-speaking world and shaped the reception of Greek philosophy in the West.